compose/governor/README.md

 ## Applications should not use superusers

 When connecting from an application, always use a non-superuser.
 Governor requires access to the database to function properly.
 By using a superuser from application, you can potentially use the entire connection pool, including the connections reserved for superusers with the `superuser_reserved_connections` setting.
-If Governor cannot access the Primary, because the connection pool is full, behavior will be undesireable.
+If Governor cannot access the Primary, because the connection pool is full, behavior will be undesirable.

 ## Requirements on a Mac